azaz-hassan-ts/django-sessionauth-frontend/README.md

 ## Swagger Documentation Hits

-### Got to https://restsessionauth.herokuapp.com/ to see swagger spec document
+### Got to https://sessionauthfrontend.herokuapp.com/test/ to see swagger spec document
 #### Note: Session Auth is integrated in Swagger Spec document
 #### API HIT CYCLE:

 ```
-1. Create a register from swagger link
+1. Create a user on signup page
-2. Click on login and send required username and password, it will return a cookie which swagger automatically stores in browser and a session in created
+2. login, it will start session and show username
-3. Now click on profile (GET) to get information and profile (put) to change username, email, first_name and last_name
+3. OPen profile and it will show details
-4. Logout and it will destroy the session
+4. logout and profile won't be available now
 ```

 ## Documentation